- Use the Editor to identify the required and recommended properties for a schema.org type/class/entity

 Step 2.
 Mark up Content

 No need to write code with the Schema App Editor, simply “Edit” your newly created data item and fill in the fields.
 At a minimum, mark up all of the required and recommended fields to achieve the best SEO results BUT only mark up content that is displayed/visible on the page (OR update your page to add the content, so that it can be marked up).
 Not all fields need to be filled in – just those that are impactful to your business.
+It is more important to supply fewer but complete and accurate properties rather than trying to provide every possible property with less complete, badly-formed, or inaccurate data.

 Step 3.
 Creating an embedded data item